LS2 MX701 Explorer Carbon Frontier (Titanium/Red) Helmet

 Quick Release Adjustable Chin Strap Latch System

-The roomy interior nose piece extends about 1/3 above the end of my nose & directs exhaled air away from & below the visor &/or glasses benefiting cold weather riding & anti-fogging + the chin curtain integrates well with the neck foam to create an effective seal that should minimize noise & wind from entering the helmet from under the chin...likely a contributing factor to the class leading 96 db noise level recorded by Champion Helmets (see video above).
+The roomy chin bar has more space between it & my chin than my Nexx X.Wed.2 helmet & the interior nose guard extends about 1/3 above the end of my nose & directs exhaled air away from & below the visor &/or glasses benefiting cold weather riding & anti-fogging + the chin curtain integrates well with the neck foam to create an effective seal that should minimize noise & wind from entering the helmet from under the chin...likely a contributing factor to the class leading noise level recorded by Champion Helmets (see video above).

 3 Position 1 Handed Adjustable Peak

 The 3 position adjustable peak seems well designed & implemented + relatively solid.
-It pivots in an arc on the side mounting screws with 3 detent stops on the top mounting screw via 1 handed adjustment & is isolated from the helmet shell to minimize noise & vibration.
-The range of up/back & down/forward adjustment is about 2.54 cm or 1" with the lowest peak position about even with my eye brows for very effective shielding from the sun without having to dip my head much below the horizon & the top position almost completely above my line of site.
+It pivots in an arc on the side mounting posts with 3 detent stops on the top mounting screw via 1 handed toolless operation & is isolated from the helmet shell to minimize noise & vibration.
+The range of up/back & down/forward adjustment is about 2.54 cm or 1" with the lowest peak position about even with my line of sight horizon for very effective shielding from the sun without having to dip my head below the horizon unless it is low & directly in front & the top position being almost completely above my line of sight.
+This feature will be appreciated when transitioning from road to trail where body position relative to the horizon is dynamic & changing, particularly while standing.
 There is ample clearance between the visor & the peak with the peak in the lowest position.

 Bluetooth Communicator & Action Camera Mounting